 What are the most important things to know about Complera?

 Complera can cause serious, life-threatening side effects.
-These include a buildup ofin the blood ( ), severe skin rash and allergic reactions, problems, and new or worsening kidney problems, including kidney failure.
+These include a buildup ofin the blood ( ), severe skin rash and allergic reactions, problems, or mood changes, and new or worsening kidney problems, including kidney failure.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis:

 - Weakness or unusual tiredness

 - Cold or blue hands and feet

 - Dizziness or lightheadedness